saucecontrol/WicInterop/readme.md

 </PropertyGroup>
 ```

-I make no guarantee of compatibility or API stability.
+I make no promises of compatibility or API stability.
 Changes will be made as needed by the PhotoSauce project.